-Nice example of this historically important and fascinating map of the Gulf Coast and Mississippi River region, from Nicolas De Fer's Atlas Curieux.
+Rare first state (dated 1701) of this historically important and fascinating map of the Gulf Coast & Mississippi River region, from Nicolas De Fer's Atlas Curieux.

 Pierre Le Moyne d'Iberville (1661-1706) was a French Canadian explorer and soldier and one of the most important figures in the early history of the U.S. Gulf Coast.
 He was the founding father of Louisiana and is credited with establishing Biloxi, Mississippi and Mobile, Alabama.
 He was notably one of the first of the America's great adventurers to be born in the New World.

 Iberville was born in Montreal, New France (Quebec, Canada), one of twelve sons of Charles Le Moyne, a merchant from Dieppe, France and Catherine Thierry.
 Several of Iberville's brothers were important figures in their own right, and some participated in his ventures.